micmejia/bible-dump/AMPC/John/John 6.md

-Jesus took the loaves, and when He had given thanks, He distributed [^a]_to the disciples and the disciples_ to the reclining people; so also [He did] with the fish, as much as they wanted.
+Jesus took the loaves, and when He had given thanks, He distributed _to the disciples and the disciples_ to the reclining people; so also [He did] with the fish, as much as they wanted.